containerize-com/Products/en/project-management/sprintapp/_index.md

 singlepageh2title: Open source project management tool and time tracking software.
 SprintApp is free to use and simple to setup so you can focus on running your business.
 Shortdescriptionlistingpage: Open source project management tool and time tracking software.
 SprintApp is free to use and simple to setup so you can focus on running your business.
 linktitle: SprintApp
-Imagetext: Open Source Project Management Tool
+Imagetext: Free Project Management Software
 draft: false
 weight: 7
 layout: "single"